Photo identification

 Photo identification or photo ID is an identity document that includes a photograph of the holder, usually only their face.
 The most commonly accepted forms of photo ID are those issued by government authorities, such as driver's licenses, identity cards and passports, but special-purpose photo IDs may be also produced, such as internal security or access control cards.

 Photo identification may be used for face-to-face authentication of identity of a party who either is personally unknown to the person in authority or because that person does not have access to a file, a directory, a registry or an information service that contains or that can render a photograph of somebody on account of that person's name and other personal information.

 Types

 Some countries – including almost all developed nations – use a single, government-issued type of card as a proof of age or citizenship.

-The United States, United Kingdom, Australia, New Zealand, and Ireland do not have such a single type of card.
+The United States, United Kingdom, Australia, New Zealand, Ireland, and Canada do not have such a single type of card.

 Types of photo ID used in the US include: